Asifkhan127001/Bugbounty/linux privilege escalation/Crontab.md

+## Crontab

-   ### Cron jobs are programs or scripts which users can schedule to run at specific times or intervals.
+   Cron jobs are programs or scripts which users can schedule to run at specific times or intervals.
-   ### Cron table files (crontabs) store the configuration for cron jobs.
+   Cron table files (crontabs) store the configuration for cron jobs.
-   ### The system-wide crontab is located at /etc/crontab.
+   The system-wide crontab is located at /etc/crontab.

     cat /etc/crontab
     locate overwrite.sh